-New accounting pronouncements have been issued which are not effective until after December 31, 2010.
+New accounting pronouncements have been issued which are not effective until after December 31, 2011.
 For further discussion of new accounting standards, see Note 1 to the Consolidated Financial Statements.

 Item 7A.
-Quantitative and Qualitative Disclosures About Market Risk.
+Quantitative and Qualitative Disclosures about Market Risk.

 We are exposed to certain market risks from changes in interest rates and foreign currency exchange rates as a result of our global operating and financing activities.
 We seek to minimize any material risks from foreign currency exchange rate fluctuations through our normal operating and financing activities and, when deemed appropriate, through the use of derivative financial instruments.
+We used forward foreign currency contracts to manage our currency rate exposures during the year ended December 31, 2011.
+In addition, in order to manage our interest rate risk, we may, from time to time, enter into interest rate swaps to balance the ratio of fixed to floating rate debt.
 We do not use such instruments for trading or other speculative purposes.
-We used forward foreign currency contracts to manage our currency rate exposures during the year ended December 31, 2010.
 Information regarding our accounting policy on financial instruments is contained in Note 1-L to the Consolidated Financial Statements.

 The market risk for a change in interest rates relates primarily to our debt obligations.
-Our interest rate exposure was 70% and 76% fixed at December 31, 2010 and December 31, 2009, respectively.
+Our interest rate exposure was 98% and 70% fixed at December 31, 2011 and December 31, 2010, respectively.
+In order to manage our interest rate exposure we entered into three interest rate swap agreements in January 2012 to convert the interest payments of the \$200 million, 4.24% notes, due December 1, 2026, from a fixed interest rate to a floating interest rate based on 1-Month LIBOR plus a 2.02% spread, and one interest rate swap agreement to convert the interest payments of \$25 million of the \$100 million, 3.84% notes, due December 1, 2021, from a fixed interest rate to a floating interest rate based on 1-Month LIBOR plus a 1.9% spread.
 The variable rates on the Industrial Revenue Bonds are based on market rates.
-As of December 31, 2010, a change in interest rates of 1% would have an impact on consolidated interest expense of approximately \$1 million.
-Information regarding our 2005 and 2003 Notes, Revolving Credit Agreement, and Interest Rates Swaps is contained in Note 12 to the Consolidated Financial Statements.
+As of December 31, 2011, a change in interest rates of 1% would have an impact on consolidated interest expense of less than \$1 million.
+Information regarding our 2011, 2005 and 2003 Notes, Revolving Credit Agreement, and Interest Rates Swaps is contained in Note 12 to the Consolidated Financial Statements.